pminina01/readthedocs/File-target.md

 _concurrentWriteAttempts_ - Number of times the write is appended on the file before NLog discards the log message.
 [Integer](Data-types) Default: 10

 _cleanupFileName_ - before writing to a file, the name of the file get checked for illegal characters (OS dependent).
 This can be costly if a lot of messages are written.
 The cleanup is cached for fixed names (no layout renderers).
 Set this to `false` for optimal performance (but beware of the file name, if it's wrong, nothing gets written).
-Default: `true`
+Default: `true`.
+Introduced in NLog 4.2.3.

 _bufferSize_ - Log file buffer size in bytes.
 [Integer](Data-types) Default: 32768